Annual General Meeting of Shareholders in Securitas AB (publ), 2015

 (b) appropriation of the company’s profit according to the adopted Balance Sheet,

 (d) discharge of the Board of Directors and the President from liability for the financial year 2014.

 10. Determination of the number of Board members.

 11. Determination of fees to Board members and auditors.

 14. Election of members of the Nomination Committee.

-15. Determination of guidelines for remuneration to executive management.
+15. Determination of guidelines for remuneration to senior management.